Juno Beach in Palm Beach County, Florida — The American South (South Atlantic)

 Erected 1932 by Seminole Chapter of the N.S.D.A.R.

 Location.
 26° 53.081′ N, 80° 3.291′ W. Marker is in Juno Beach, Florida, in Palm Beach County.
 Marker is at the intersection of Ocean Drive (State Road A1A) and Erikson Way, on the left when traveling north on Ocean Drive.
+Located in Loggerhead Park.
 Touch for map.
-Located in Loggerhead Park.
 Marker is at or near this postal address: 14200 US 1, North Palm Beach FL 33408, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Old Dade County Court House (approx. 2.7 miles away); United States Life Saving Station (approx. 3.2 miles away); U.S. Jupiter Life Saving Station (approx. 3.2 miles away); Jupiter Inlet Shipwrecks Jupiter Inlet Midden I (approx. 4.2 miles away); The Jupiter and Lake Worth Railway "Celestial Railroad" 1889-1895 (approx. 4.3 miles away); Historic Jupiter School (approx. 4.3 miles away); Military Trail (approx. 4˝ miles away).
+Old Dade County Court House United States Life Saving Station (approx. 3.2 miles away); U.S. Jupiter Life Saving Station (approx. 3.2 miles away); Jupiter Inlet Shipwrecks (approx. 4.2 miles away); Jupiter Inlet Midden I (approx. 4.2 miles away); The Jupiter and Lake Worth Railway "Celestial Railroad" 1889-1895 (approx. 4.3 miles away); Historic Jupiter School (approx. 4.3 miles away); Military Trail (approx. 4˝ miles away).

 Credits.
 This page was last revised on August 22, 2016.
-This page originally submitted on August 21, 2016, by Tim Fillmon of Webster, Florida.
-This page has been viewed 198 times since then and 27 times this year.
+It was originally submitted on August 21, 2016, by Tim Fillmon of Webster, Florida.
+This page has been viewed 248 times since then and 15 times this year.
 Photos: 1, 2. submitted on August 21, 2016, by Tim Fillmon of Webster, Florida. • Bernard Fisher was the editor who published this page.